gilzoide/pega-texto/README.md

 Change log
 ----------
++ 4.0.0 - Refactor project as a single header implementation, split Quantifier Expressions into At Least and At Most expressions, make `PT_DATA` type configurable, add Action Expressions to simplify implementation and make code more readable, reimplement match algorithm with a recursive approach, make Expressions be layed out contiguously in memory and remove heap based creation and destruction of them, make grammar literal definable at compile-time.
 + 3.0.0 - Change actions to receive the capture with pointer and size, instead of pointer to input string, start and end of capture; add Byte expression, change Character Class Expressions to use only functions defined in `ctype.h`,